vatesfr/xen-orchestra/packages/xo-collection/README.md

 > If an entry is an object, it can be updated directly without using
 > the `set`/`update` methods.
 >
-> To make sure the collection stay in sync and the correct events are
+> To make sure the collection stays in sync and the correct events are
 > sent, the `touch` method can be used to notify the change.

 ```javascript